OXID-eSales/developer_documentation/development/modules_components_themes/project/configincphp.rst

 dbType
 ^^^^^^

 The built-in Doctrine DBAL driver implementation to use.
-Default is "pdo_mysql": A MySQL driver that uses the pdo_mysql PDO extension.
+Default is ``pdo_mysql``: A MySQL driver that uses the pdo_mysql PDO extension.

 .. code:: php